transferable-samplers/transferable-samplers/docs/usage.md

 ## Training

 The codebase builds on the [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template).
-Experiments are organized into configuration files under `configs/experiment/`.
+Experiments are organised into configuration files under `configs/experiment/`.

 Train a TarFlow on the single-system Ace-A-Nme dataset: